 Are adoption services free to expectant mothers?

 Yes!
-All adoption services are absolutely free to expectant mothers.
-Whether you decide to move forward the the adoption or not, our services are completely free to you.
-My services include everything necessary to make the adoption happen–from finding a family to adopt you baby to placing your baby directly with that family.
+All adoption information and services are absolutely free to expectant mothers.
+Whether you decide to move forward the adoption or not, our services are completely free to you.
+Also, my services include everything necessary to make the adoption happen–from finding a family to adopt your baby to placing your baby directly with that family.

 Free services include helping find the perfect family for your baby.

 Our services are free, and you decide which family will adopt your baby.
-You don’t have to be sure whether you want to put your baby up for adoption, but you can get the process started which will likely help you decide whether putting your baby up for adoption will work for you.
+We work with expectant mothers all over the United States to help make an adoption plan.
+Most importantly, you don’t have to be sure whether you want to put your baby up for adoption, but you can get the process started which will likely help you decide whether putting your baby up for adoption will work for you.
 Here are the steps to choosing a family:

 - We will collect information from you, get to know you better, and really listen to what qualities you are looking for in an adopting family.